spcourse/python/en/loops/for/practice/contents.md

 ## Exercises

-**Exercise 1** Write a for-loop that prints the numbers 1 to 50
+**Exercise 1** Write a for-loop that prints the numbers 1 to 50.

-**Exercise 2** Write a for-loop that prints the between 1 and 50 with steps of 2
+**Exercise 2** Write a for-loop that prints the numbers between 1 and 50 with steps of 2.

 **Exercise 3** Write a for-loop that loops over the numbers 0 to 100 with steps of 4 and adds them all together.
 Print the result.